 - 1 teaspoon kosher salt

-- 1 cup milk
+- 1 cup whole or reduced-fat milk

-- 4 tablespoons melted butter
+- 4 tablespoons unsalted butter, melted

 - 1 tablespoon olive oil

 - Pour the egg and olive oil into the well, and with your fingers, gently stir the liquid to incorporate the dry ingredients and form a shaggy dough.

-- Add the dumplings to the simmering broth and cook until puffy and tender.
+- Add the dumplings to the simmering broth and cook for about 5 minutes, until puffy and tender.